siddharth9300/Student-Management-System-VB.Net/README.md

-# Student Management System Using VB.Net And MS Access
+# Student Management System Using VB.Net And Microsoft Access

 The Student Management System is a simple application developed in Visual Basic (VB) that allows for the management of student records.
 It provides functionalities for inserting, viewing, updating, and deleting student information.